skozic1/bookcart-app-api-tests/BUGS.md

-## [BUG] Flaky Registration Smoke Test: Intermittent Pass/Fail
+## [BUG] Flaky Registration Functional Test: Intermittent Pass/Fail

 ### Description
-The automated registration smoke test (`test_registration_smoke`) is flaky: it sometimes passes and sometimes fails.
+The automated registration functional test (`test_registration_functional`) is flaky: it sometimes passes and sometimes fails.
 The failure occurs at the login step immediately after registration, where the API returns 401 Unauthorized, although registration returns 200 OK and the payload is valid.

 ### Steps to Reproduce
-1. Run the automated test: `test_registration_smoke` (see `tests/test_registration.py`).
+1. Run the automated test: `test_registration_functional` (see `tests/test_registration.py`).
 2. See that the test will sometimes pass and sometimes fail (no code changes between runs).
 3. When it fails, the login step after registration returns 401 Unauthorized.